ibm-watson-data-lab/ibmos2spark/python/README.md

 }

-configuration_name = 'cos_config_string'  #you can give any string you like cos = ibmos2spark.CloudObjectStorage(sc, credentials, configuration_name)  #sc is the SparkContext instance. configuration_name is optional param
+configuration_name = 'cos_config_string'  #you can give any string you like cos = ibmos2spark.CloudObjectStorage(sc, credentials, configuration_name)  #sc is the SparkContext instance.

 bucket_name = 'some_bucket_name'
 object_name = 'file1'